Avinash-grit/Avinash-grit/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi there, I'm Avinash Kumar.
-#### A principal data scientist at ford, solving impactful industry problems using ML, DL and LLM.
+#### A staff data scientist at ford, solving impactful industry problems using ML, DL and LLM.
 #
 👨 **I am ...**